AdamIsrael/adamisrael.com/content/blog/framework-laptop-preorder/index.md

 I've been keeping an eye on a few niche computer manufacturers with an emphasis on Linux: System76 (I already own one of their desktop computers) and Purism, who make security-conscious hardware.
 A new contender recently entered the playing field, though: Framework.

+## Framework

-Several months ago, I first read about the Framework.
-Founded in San Francisco, California (USA) in 2019, their [mission](https://frame.work/ca/en/blog/introducing-the-framework-laptop) is to "empower you with great products you can easily customize, upgrade, and repair, increasing longevity and reducing e-waste in the process."
+Several months ago, I first read about the Framework laptop.
+Founded in San Francisco, California (USA) in 2019, Framework's [mission](https://frame.work/ca/en/blog/introducing-the-framework-laptop) is to "empower you with great products you can easily customize, upgrade, and repair, increasing longevity and reducing e-waste in the process."

 Their first product is a modular laptop, designed to make it easy to replace or upgrade any component with minimal fuss.
 The guiding light behind the project is the consumer's [right to repair](https://en.wikipedia.org/wiki/Electronics_right_to_repair); the principle that we have the right to upgrade or repair the electronics that we've purchased.

 Most modern-day laptops tend to have their components soldered and glued in, making repairs difficult, time-consuming, and costly.
 So much so, in fact, that it's often more cost-effective to buy a new laptop than to repair a broken one.
 I have a stack of used laptops that have gone through that upgrade cycle.

 With that in mind, I decided to take a serious look at the Framework laptop.

----

 ![The Framework Laptop](laptop.jpg "The Framework laptop")